 The urge to judge oneself negatively in such an environment is overwhelming.
 To give in and judge ourselves by the unreasonable standards demanded by society would be devastating.
 Being true to your values and achieving realistic goals requires strength.
 The easier way is to of course turn the urge to judge outwards, onto others.

 It’s easier because everyone else is in the same position as you.
 There is always someone to judge, someone to look down on.
 Everyone is either too frum or not frum enough, too protective of their children or negligent, working too hard or lazing around.
-All one has to do is pass judgment and then, as if by magic, your own choices in life suddenly seems much more valid.
+All one has to do is pass judgment and then, as if by magic, your own choices in life suddenly seem much more valid.

 The true path to happiness